eclipse-heimlig/heimlig/README.md

 Current main limitations include:

 - Most cryptographic algorithms are implemented in software only.
-- Persistence storage for key material is missing.
+- Persistent storage for key material is missing.
 - The code has not been independently audited by security experts.

 An example implementation is available for the